 Which NFT Game Will You Play?

 As you can see, there are tons of options when it comes to NFT games and there’s something for everyone–whether you enjoy building stuff like on Minecraft or you like to hunt and capture unusual monsters like in Pokemon.
-Additionally, while many of the games we’ve listed above are already well-established, others are due to be fully released within 2022.
 So check out all of the options you have and find the one that best suits your gaming preferences.